+The “we” in what follows is us: Joan Cartier and Robert Thompson, owners of Links Bridge Vineyards.
 In 2003, we acquired some land and a small cabin on the Monocacy River near Utica, Maryland, just north of Frederick.
 Part of the property was forested, but about 10 acres was good for farming.
 These we leased to our neighbors Mehrle Ramsburg and Sam Roop, who grew wheat, corn, and soybeans there.

 We enjoyed watching their farming operations for several years, but always had at the back of our minds that someday we would try farming on our own.
 Impressed by the growing winery industry in Maryland, we investigated the idea of growing wine grapes on our property.
 Our idea was to sell our grapes to local vintners.
 We read everything we could on the subject of viticulture, began attending meetings of the Maryland Grape Growers Association.
 Soon we were hooked.

 In 2008, we started our grape-growing enterprise by hiring our neighbor Sam to rip, plow, harrow, and otherwise prepare the site for a one-acre vineyard on land sloping gently toward the Monocacy River.
 In April 2009, with the help of brothers, sisters, children, and other family members—to whom we will be eternally grateful!—we planted 800 cabernet franc vines on that acre.
 (We chose cab franc because of its relative winter hardiness and its popularity with regional wineries.)